Japanese Auctions

 Tohoku (various JU houses)Sendai / Yokohama¥30,000–¥50,000

-Import cost tip: A car sold at HAA Kobe or LAA Kansai is typically ¥5,000–¥15,000 cheaper to export than the same car sold at USS Sapporo, purely due to port distance.
-Use the JP Sheet Import Calculator to factor this into your total landed cost estimate.
+Import cost tip: A car at HAA Kobe or LAA Kansai is typically ¥5,000–¥15,000 cheaper to ship than the same car from USS Sapporo, purely due to port distance.
+Factor this into your total landed cost calculation using the JP Sheet Import Calculator.

-If you search a chassis number and get no result, the most common reasons are:
+If a chassis number search returns no result, the most common causes are:

-No result does not mean no record: JP Sheet's manual search covers records from smaller archives and manufacturer networks not in the standard database.
-If your standard search returns no result, the manual search option ($35, full refund if nothing found) is the next step — not the conclusion that no record exists.
+No result does not mean no record.
+JP Sheet's manual search covers records from smaller archives and manufacturer networks not in the standard database.
+If the standard search returns nothing, manual search ($35, full refund if nothing found) is the right next step — not the conclusion that no record exists.

-JP Sheet covers 500+ auction houses including USS, TAU, HAA, LAA, JU, CAA and hundreds of regional houses.
+JP Sheet covers USS, TAU, HAA, LAA, JU, CAA, BCN, JAA, AUCNET and hundreds of regional houses.
 Enter any chassis number for an instant result.
 From $7.

 Verify Auction Sheet — from $7 →